rianne-nd/Paradox-perfume/README.md

-# Paradox-perfume
-Paradox Manila Website - Auto-generated
+# Paradox Manila

+Generated website project.

+## Deployment
+This project is configured to deploy to GitHub Pages automatically via Actions. check the 'Actions' tab.